green-code-initiative/ecoCode-common/doc/HOWTO.md

 `OSSRH_TOKEN` and `OSSRH_USERNAME` are used for communication between Github and Sonatype Nexus system for publish process to Maven Central.
 Nexus URL : https://s01.oss.sonatype.org/

-These variables are stored in Github Secrets available `Settings` tab of `ecoCode` repository, in `Secrets and variables` sub-tab, in `Actions` sub-section.
+These variables are stored in Github Secrets available `Settings` tab of `creedengo` repository, in `Secrets and variables` sub-tab, in `Actions` sub-section.

 #### Why change these variables ?

 Values are get from a specific Sonatype Nexus account.

-Actually, `ecoCode` Sonatype Nexus account was used to generate values corresponding to `OSSRH_TOKEN` and `OSSRH_USERNAME` variables.
+Actually, `creedengo` Sonatype Nexus account was used to generate values corresponding to `OSSRH_TOKEN` and `OSSRH_USERNAME` variables.

 If we want use another account, we need to change these values by generating new ones on this new account.

 #### How to generate new values and update Github Secrets ?

 1. Go to [Sonatype Nexus](https://oss.sonatype.org/)
-2. Login with account (ex : `ecoCode`)
+2. Login with account (ex : `creedengo`)
 3. Go to `Profile` tab
 4. Go to `User Token` sub-tab present in top list (`Summary` value is selected by default)
 5. Click on `Access User Token` button
 6. New values will be generated and displayed
-7. Copy these values and paste them in Github Secrets in `ecoCode` repository, respectively in `OSSRH_TOKEN` variable (the password) and `OSSRH_USERNAME` variable (the username)
+7. Copy these values and paste them in Github Secrets in `creedengo` repository, respectively in `OSSRH_TOKEN` variable (the password) and `OSSRH_USERNAME` variable (the username)
-8. Check publish process with a new release version (see above [HOWTO configure publish process on Maven Central](#howto-publish-a-new-version-of-ecocode-rules-specifications-on-maven-central))
+8. Check publish process with a new release version (see above [HOWTO configure publish process on Maven Central](#howto-publish-a-new-version-of-creedengo-rules-specifications-on-maven-central))

 ### Update GPG Maven Central keys